Contrary to recent speculation, Gary Bamford was born.

 The Bass Player Drinks Coffee, 1994

-Featuring such talents as drummer Matt Home, tenor saxophonist Jonny Boston and guitarist Ben Ashby, Gary was spoiled with the quality of players at his disposal and enjoyed writing material of a more complex nature than he had before.
-He composed and arranged over thirty pieces for the band and in 1994 received the college’s Arranger of the Year award.
+Featuring drummer Matt Home, bassist Gary Simons, guitarist Ben Ashby, tenor saxophonist Jonny Boston, alto saxophonist Anne Hansen and trumpeter Richard Powell, Gary was spoiled with the quality of players at his disposal and enjoyed writing material of a more complex nature than he had before.
+He composed and arranged over thirty pieces for TBPDC and in 1994 received the college’s Arranger of the Year award.

 Upon leaving Leeds, Gary returned to Wiltshire to work as a freelance performer, writer and peripatetic music teacher.
-He established residencies as a solo pianist as well as running various jazz and funk ensembles in the UK’s South West, including quartet Emergency Entrance for which he regularly composed and arranged.
+During the 1990s and 2000s he established residencies as a solo pianist and ran various jazz and funk ensembles in the UK’s South West, including quartet Emergency Entrance (for which he regularly composed and arranged), featuring Roger Hughes on bass guitar and piano, Terry Vickers on drums and the late Tommy Counsel on alto saxophone.

 Emergency Entrance, 1995

-He also worked with singers Amy Cullum and Emma Hutchinson, guitarists Innes Sibun and Bob Bowles and accompanied various choirs and vocal groups.
+During this time he also worked with singers Amy Cullum and Emma Hutchinson, guitarists Innes Sibun and Bob Bowles, and accompanied various choirs and other vocal groups.
 His trio backed visiting musicians to the area such as Bobby Wellins, Paul Dunmall and Derek Nash, he worked with Gilad Atzmon and Sandi Russell and supported Jamie Cullum.
-During the ten years or so after studying in Leeds, Gary also enjoyed a long weekend in Le Mans (and a gig at Manchester’s Band On The Wall) with the Manchester University Jazz Orchestra, performances at the Brecon Jazz Festival with the Scott Hammond Quintet (Scott Hammond, Ruth Hammond, Robin Mullarkey and Jim Mould) and appearances at various venues in the south including the Be-Bop Club, The Old Duke and The Fleece (Bristol), The Bell and Moles (Bath) and Subtone (Cheltenham).
+He enjoyed a long weekend in Le Mans (and a gig at Manchester’s Band On The Wall) with the Manchester University Jazz Orchestra, performances at the Brecon Jazz Festival with the Scott Hammond Quintet (Scott Hammond, Ruth Hammond, Robin Mullarkey and Jim Mould) and appearances at various venues in the south including the Be-Bop Club, The Old Duke and The Fleece (Bristol), The Bell and Moles (Bath) and Subtone (Cheltenham).

 Scott Hammond Quintet Brecon Jazz Festival 1996

-Between 2004 and 2006, Gary was a member of a mainly studio based project with drummer Rob Brian, guitarist Ian Taylor and bassist Valere Speranza.
-He was the main writer for this jazz/funk/rock ensemble and although no material was officially released, demo recordings are available for your delectation on this site.
+Between 2004 and 2006, Gary was a member of Beat Monkeys – a mainly studio-based project with drummer Rob Brian, guitarist Ian Taylor and bassist Valere Speranza.
+He was the main writer for this jazz/funk/rock ensemble and an EP of remastered demos by the combo was released in 2020.
+Hear/download it here.

 In 2007, Gary was commissioned to orchestrate 25 songs by The Beautiful South for the musical ‘The Slide’.
 He was also bandleader for the show at the premiere performances.

 Between 2009 and 2012, Gary retreated from the music scene due to ill health, but towards the end of this period compiled a book of original compositions entitled ‘Twenty Five Pieces For Solo Piano’.
 The pieces range in difficulty from grades one to eight and stylistically include preludes, nocturnes, impressionism and minimalism.
-The book is published by Acer Press and is available here.
+The book can be purchased here.

 During 2013, Gary slowly returned to performing, firstly with a Swindon based big band (for whom he also wrote compositions and arrangements) on guitar, bass and piano.
-In April of that year, he then played piano for a production of Jason Robert Brown’s ‘The Last Five Years’, and in the summer, recorded and performed with singer-songwriter Faye Rogers.
+In April of that year, he then played piano for a production of Jason Robert Brown’s ‘The Last Five Years’, and in the summer, recorded and performed with singer-songwriter Faye Rogers (Rosehip Teahouse).

 Soundtrack To Breathing